-Once upon a time in the beautiful province of British Columbia, home telephone service was monopolized by Telus (formerly known as BC Tel).
+Going VoIP is an adventure worth having.
+Here is my experience: once upon a time in the beautiful province of British Columbia, home telephone service was monopolized by Telus (formerly known as BC Tel).
 When the telephone industry was deregulated by the CRTC in 1985, many telephone companies emerged.
 However, none of them were able to challenge Telus because Telus’ phone service was too ingrained in the region.

 I was always a loyal Telus customer for two reasons.
 The first reason is obvious as there was no competition back then.
 Secondly, Telus’ traditional landline service was always very reliable and stable.

-In 2005, Telus’ home phone dominance in BC was finally tested when its rival, Shaw Communications, surprisingly added residential phone service to their product line.
+In 2005, Telus’ home phone dominance in BC was finally tested when its rival, Shaw Communications, surprisingly added residential phone service to its product line.
 Many people, including myself, were skeptical about Shaw’s phone service because after all, Shaw was best known for its cable TV and Internet service, not telephone.
-In order for Shaw to compete with Telus, Shaw undercut Telus by bundling its home phone service with their cable TV and Internet services for a much lower price.
+In order for Shaw to compete with Telus, Shaw undercut Telus by bundling its home phone service with its cable TV and Internet services for a much lower price.
 I took advantage of this enticing offer and my home phone service was finally switched to a different company after more than a decade of using Telus.
 It turned out that my switch to Shaw’s home phone service became my first encounter with VoIP phone service.
 VoIP stands for Voice-Over-Internet-Protocol and it basically means phone service over the Internet.

-During my research, it became obvious that low-cost phone services were ALL based on VoIP technology.
-As compared to Telus or Shaw’s phone service, I could save anywhere from 50% to 75% by switching to a VoIP phone service provider.
-For example, plenty of VoIP phone services charge under $20, $10 or even $5 per month.
-Amazingly, these VoIP service also include many calling features for free!
+During my research, it became obvious that low-cost phone services were ALL based on Voice over IP technology.
+As compared to Telus or Shaw’s phone service, savings anywhere from 50% to 75% by switching to a digital phone service provider.
+For example, plenty of internet phone services charge under $20, $10, or even $5 per month.
+Amazingly, this VoIP service also includes many calling features for free!

 I will summarize each service type and explain which one worked best for my needs.

-For VoIP-In-A-Box, brands such as magicJack, netTALK and Ooma Telo were already available in 2010.
+For VoIP-In-A-Box, brands such as magicJack, netTALK, and Ooma Telo were already available in 2010.
 These VoIP devices could be purchased at a retail store or online.
-Basically, I would pay for the VoIP device upfront, then pay a yearly fee to maintain the phone service (usually under $5 per month).
-However, I could not keep my existing phone number with magicJack and netTALK so it was a deal breaker for me (netTALK now offers number porting service).
-Ooma Telo offered number porting and excellent voice quality but it was selling for $229 in 2010 (it can be purchased for $109 now).
-With Ooma Telo, I would only need to pay for monthly taxes and fees which is usually below $4 per month, however, some of its premium calling features cost extra.
+Basically, I would pay for the Voice over IP device upfront, then pay a yearly fee to maintain the phone service (usually under $5 per month).
+However, could not keep my existing phone number with magicJack and netTALK at the time.
+So it was a deal-breaker for me (netTALK now offers a number porting service).
+Ooma Telo offers number porting and excellent voice quality but it was selling for $229 in 2010 (it can be purchased for less than $100 now).
+With Ooma Telo, I only need to pay monthly taxes and fees which are usually below $4 per month, however, some of its premium calling features cost extra.